KunvarAbhishek/ERP-System-Management/README.md

-# User Manual for the ERP System - Technical Assesment (using ReactJS)
+# User Manual for the ERP System (using ReactJS)

-This document serves as the user manual for the ERP System developed as the fulfillment of the Technical Assignment.
+This document serves as the user manual for the ERP System developed.

-**Note**: This project has implemented all the features mentioned in the document for the technical assignment, and all tasks and requirements with extra features have been successfully implemented and fulfilled and its completely interactive.

 **Note:** User manual must be read carefully, and the instructions mentioned must be followed strictly.
 <br/><br/>